-For realtime interaction, like online lectures and chat.
+Teams will be used for realtime interaction, like online lectures and chat.

-Horstmann, Core Java Volume I and II.
+► Horstmann, Core Java Volume I and II.
 [HC18; Hor18]

 Mostly good quality and easy to read.
 Very verbose with background information.
 Also useful for beginners and often compares Java to C^{++} .